 Two Rules for Responsible Credit Card Rewards

 1. Don’t spend money you don’t have.

-Maybe this isn’t a truly entrepreneurial side hustle, but I figured it was worth mentioning because it IS one way my wife and I save money each year — dollars that go directly to our bottom line.
+Maybe this isn’t a truly entrepreneurial side hustle, but it does save me and my wife pretty significant money each year — dollars that go directly to our bottom line.